Cross Stitch kits, charts, designs and leaflets; original paintings for sale.

 A lustrous embroidery thread made of 100% Viscose/Rayon with a sheen.
 It can be stranded down to one ply.

-Diagonal stitches are worked two on each diagonal, the first row over four intersections and one and then three and two intersections, two and three intersections and one and four intersections and so on.Milanese stitch - click to enlarge Oriental stitch and straight milanese stitch are variations.
+Diagonal stitches are worked two on each diagonal, the first row over four intersections and one and then three and two intersections, two and three intersections and one and four intersections and so on.Photo milanese Oriental stitch and straight milanese stitch are variations.

 An area is filled with horizontal rows , turning sharply at the end of each row and the couching threads are placed in a `flower ' pattern as shown.